davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/philippians/chapters/philippians-2/verses/philippians-2-3/philippians-2-3-kjv.md

 ---
 title: "Philippians 2:3 KJV"
-attribution: "Philippians 2:3 KJV"
 King James Version of: "Philippians 2:3"
-quote: "Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves."
+verse: "Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---